mattermost/docs/source/set-up/shared-channels.rst

 For example:

-``/share-channel invite --connectionID "AcmeUS"``
+``/share-channel invite --connectionID``

-This slash command invites AcmeUS to the current channel.
+This slash command invites the shared connection to the current channel based on its Connection ID.

 .. tip::
     See `Reviewing Secure Connection Status <#reviewing-secure-connection-status>`_ to find the connectionID for a shared connection.